Competition (biology): Apparent competition

 Apparent competition occurs when two otherwise unrelated prey species indirectly compete for survival through a shared predator.
 This form of competition typically manifests in new equilibrium abundances of each prey species.
 For example, suppose there are two species (species A and species B), which are preyed upon by food-limited predator species C. Scientists observe an increase in the abundance of species A and a decline in the abundance of species B. In an apparent competition model, this relationship is found to be mediated through predator C; a population explosion of species A increases the abundance of predator species C due to a greater total food source.
 Since there are now more predators, species A and B would be hunted at higher rates than before.
 Thus, the success of species A was to the detriment of species B — not because they competed for resources, but because their increased numbers had indirect effects on the predator population.

-This one-predator/two-prey model has been explored by ecologists as early as 1925, but the term "apparent competition" was first coined by University of Florida ecologist Robert D. Holt in 1977.
+This one-predator/two-prey model has been explored by ecologists as early as 1925, but the term apparent competition was coined by University of Florida ecologist Robert D. Holt in 1977.
 Holt found that field ecologists at the time were erroneously attributing negative interactions among prey species to niche partitioning and competitive exclusion, ignoring the role of food-limited predators.